blucreative/dlr-arma3/docs/infantry/obua.md

 ### Clearing a T Shaped Corridor with a Rolling T Formation
 To clear a T Shaped corridor the team will move stack on either side of the corridor and hold security on the opposite side of the corridor.
 The team leader will call a direction of travel once the T has been cleared.

-On order the pointmen will move into their respective sides of the T shaped intersection to engage and eliminate any threats present in the corridor.
+On order the point men will move into their respective sides of the T shaped intersection to engage and eliminate any threats present in the corridor.

 Once threats have been eliminated the Team Leader and rear security will move into the respective positions of the T formation, the formation will consolidate and the T will continue to move down the corridor in the direction of movement that the Team Leader has chosen.

 ![Rolling T - T-shaped Corridor](../img/rolling-t-intersection.png){:class="obua-img"}

 ### Clearing a Four Way Corridor with a Rolling T Formation
-On approaching a Four Way Corridor the pointmen will move to cover the hallways to the left and right of the formation respectively.
+On approaching a Four Way Corridor the point men will move to cover the hallways to the left and right of the formation respectively.

 The Team Leader and rear security will then cross the hallway and move to their respective positions.

-Finally the two pointmen will fall back into the formation in their positions, collapsing in from the side hallways and the T will continue movement.
+Finally the two point men will fall back into the formation in their positions, collapsing in from the side hallways and the T will continue movement.

 ![Rolling T - Four Way Corridor](../img/rolling-t-intersection-four.png){:class="obua-img"}

 ## Clearing Stairs
 When clearing stairs the team should form a stack with the first man maintaining forward security and the second man packed closely maintaining high side rear security to ensure no-one is shot from a landing area.
-The remainder of the team will follow the pointman up the stairs and reassume the necessary formation once the next floor is reached.
+The remainder of the team will follow the point man up the stairs and reassume the necessary formation once the next floor is reached.

 ## Visual Markings for OBUA
 OBUA has it's own SOPs for marking positions and buildings to indicate status.
 If you will be operating in an Urban Terrain during a mission you should equip yourself with the necessary equipment to utilize these markings.